This post explains how to use the ticket lottery systems, both the online and in-person versions, to get reduced-price Broadway show tickets.

 Prices are highest for weekend performances on Friday and Saturday evenings, so change things up by going to weekday performances.

-Don't forget that Monday is the one weekday that most shows are "dark" meaning no performances are taking place.
+Don't forget that Monday is the one weekday when most shows are "dark" meaning no performances are taking place.

 Show tickets tend to be less expensive in spring or fall to avoid the peak prices of the summer and winter holidays.